orbitdb/orbitdb/README.md

 - Data encrypted on the wire and at rest
 - Per channel access rights

-_Channel maps to "table", "keyspace", "topic" or "feed" in similar systems_
+_Channel is similar to "table", "keyspace", "topic", "feed" or "collection" in other systems_

 ## API
+_See Usage below_

     connect(host, username, password)

     channel(name, password)